BinaryBen1/visualization-of-Huffman-Code/README.md

 ### How to Use:
 1. Input the text you want to analyze within the code (`text = "YOUR_TEXT_HERE"`).
+2. Ensure you have Python 3.12.0 installed.
+3. Install the required library:
+    ```
+    pip install matplotlib
+    ```
-2. Run the code to generate the frequency table and visualize the Huffman tree.
+4. Run the code to generate the frequency table and visualize the Huffman tree.

 ### Note:
 - The code might encounter issues for texts with a limited number of distinct characters, possibly due to plotting constraints.